 6. Pet Airline Travel

 Make sure you check with your airline for all pet travel requirements and suggestions.
-Have an airline approved carrier that is well labeled with your information as well as health documentation from your vet that shows that your pet is current on their vacations.
+Have an airline approved carrier that is well labeled with your information.
+Make sure to have health documentation from your vet that shows that your pet is current on their vacations.
 If your animal is a emotional support animal, be sure to have your certified support letter.

 7. Pet Food and Water